minorg/minorgordon.net/_posts/2021-07-30-mike-gordon.md

 My experience of higher math was similar, though I'm sure it was far less challenging than Professor Gordon's was, and I am far less talented than he gives himself credit for.

-I feel the same way about the mathematical and algorithmic parts of Computer Science.
+I feel the same way about the mathematical and algorithmic parts of computer science.
 I did well enough in those classes, but I never felt that algorithm design, advanced statistics, et al. were going to be my strengths.
-I prefer the engineering side of Computer Science -- figuring out how to combine, curate, and synthesize in order to solve problems.
+I prefer the engineering side of computer science -- figuring out how to combine, curate, and synthesize in order to solve problems.